julienroyd/competitive_gradient_descent/README.md

 The code for these experiments can be found in: [exp2_gaussian_mixture](exp2_gaussian_mixture/CGD_vs_GDA_GaussianMixture_GAN.ipynb)

-## CGD for training a GAN to fit a 2D gaussian mixture
+## CGD for training a GAN for image generation on MNIST

 The code for these experiments can be found in: [exp3_image_generation](exp3_image_generation)